cryostatio/jfr-datasource/README.md

 `libz.a` is also required to complete native image builds.
 On Fedora, `dnf install zlib-devel`.

-For containers, podman is needed.
+For containers, podman is required.
 Installation instructions are here:
 ```
 https://podman.io/getting-started/installation.html
 ```